Why Do You Need Pinterest?

 We used Tailwind to schedule thousands of photos we had in our Instagram “saved” folders.
 We organized them neatly in folders by country/region and made sure we scheduled only up to 20 pins per day.
 That way we had a consistent flow of pins for months ahead and our account started to grow quickly.

 Step 7.
-Build A Community
+Building A Community

 Remember to always stay connected to the community.
 Find other pinners with similar interests and follow them, repin their content, engage.
 Like with any other platform, the more you engage and build a community around you, the more your profile will grow.